bu4er88/PoseEstimation_with_mediapipe/README.md

-# Hand_landmarks_mediapipe
-Pipeline of hand landmarks with Mediapipe library
+Pose estimation and hand landmarks detection with Mediapipe library